Scott Sellers

 Scott Michael Sellers (born August 16, 1986) is an American track and field athlete who holds records in the high jump.
 His clearance of 7-07.75 is currently 4th in NCAA history and 15th in U.S. history.
 As a high schooler, Sellers broke the national indoor record with a jump of 2.27m in Landover, Maryland.
-Sellers is currently attending Kansas State University in Manhattan, Kansas.
+Sellers attended and competed for Kansas State University in Manhattan, Kansas.

 Sellers won the 2007 Big 12 championships with a jump of 2.33m.
 This accomplishment is the fourth highest jump in NCAA history.
 Sellers followed up his performance by capturing the Midwest Regional title with a jump of 2.25m.
-Two weeks after winning a Regional title, Sellers became a Division I National Champion when he defeated a very talented field, jumping 2.32m on his second attempt.
+A mere two weeks after securing a Regional title, Sellers ascended to the status of Division I National Champion by triumphing over a highly skilled field, achieving a jump of 2.32m on his second attempt.

 In 2009, Sellers won gold in both the NCAA Indoor and Outdoor Championships.
 These two wins gave Sellers his 7th and 8th All-American honors in the same event, a feat accomplished by a select few in NCAA history.

 At the end of 2009 Sellers was named the high school high jump athlete of the decade by ESPN and USAToday.